ryanbordo/Applefest-Website/design-plan/design-journey.md

 > Pseudocode is not JavaScript.
 Please do not put JavaScript code here.

 ```
-When the #left-button is clicked, add .hidden to the current image and remove .hidden from the previous image in the list.
-When #right-button is clicked, or after a counter has reached n counts (n to be determined after testing), add .hidden to the current image and remove .hidden from the next image in the list.
+Add all #slides to a list variable.
+When the #prev-button is clicked, add .hidden to all images in the list and then remove .hidden from the (current index - 1)th image in the list.
+If the list index becomes out of bounds this way, instead, remove .hidden from the last image in the list.
+When the #next-button is clicked, or a counter has elapsed a certain number of counts, add .hidden to all images in the list and then remove .hidden from the (current index + 1)th image in the list.
+If the list index becomes out of bounds this way, instead, remove .hidden from the 0th image in the list.
 ```